Snow Tubing at Sasquatch Mountain Resort

-Tubing is one of Connor’s favourite winter activities.
-He can see the Sasquatch Mountain tubing park when we go up the chair lift and often asks, “when are we going tubing again?”
+Snow Tubing is one of Connor’s favourite winter activities and he has been eager to have the tube park re-open this season.
+When on the green chair you can see the Sasquatch Mountain tubing park so he often asks, “when are we going tubing again?”

-On this recent snow tubing adventure, Connor was ready to go down by himself.
-Previously, he would go down the tube lanes while hanging on to my tube.
+Last season Connor (age 8) started to go down the runs all by himself.
+Previously, he liked to go down the tube lanes while hanging on to my tube.

 Watch our snow tubing video footage on Instagram.